flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Possible Solution or Workaround^^

     !!! tip ""
-        Please note that you should first check if the following is try before trying any workarounds.
+        Please note that you should first check the following before trying any workarounds.

         - You can see the **magnifying glass** when attempting to pop out the panel.